BLUE HORIZON 1261

 Merlin rubbed his shoulder and replied, "If you can keep your strength, as well as your temper, under control, I see no problem with your heritage."

 Taro looked embarrassed.
 "Normally, I am in control of both," she told him.
 "Today's temper tantrum was brought to you by our sponsor, the Giggling Ghost.
 Thanks to months of needling, petty bickering and the mood swings of an all-female crew, it came to a head today.
 Please tell me that you and Mr. Brannon are not the only males on board."

 "Mr. Brannon and I are not the only males on board," Merlin assured her.
 "If you join us, that would make nine in the crew and you would be one of four females."

 Taro smiled at him.
 "That's good to know.
-I don't have a problem working with other women, but I've always gotten along better with the guys I've known."
+I don't have a problem working with other women, but I've always gotten along better with the personalities of men."
 She fell quiet as she looked over the contract.
 It was standard, but she had known some in the past who would sneak in small conditions of their own design, knowing that most people wouldn't read everything.
 When she was satisfied that all was as it should be, she applied her thumbprint signature to the appropriate box, accepting the contract.